 4.5 / 5

-Burmese Cat Insurance in New Zealand - What You Need to Know
+Burmese Cat Insurance in Australia - What You Should Know

 Key Breed Facts

-• Lifespan: Average lifespan of 15 - 18 years, with many Burmese living well into their late teens.
-Their longevity means more years of companionship but also more years of potential health issues
+• Lifespan: Average lifespan of 14 - 18 years, making them one of the longer-lived pedigree breeds.
+Their longevity means more years of potential insurance claims but also more years of companionship

 Common Health Conditions in Burmese Cats

-Burmese cats are predisposed to several breed-specific conditions.
-Understanding these can help you choose appropriate cover.
+Burmese are predisposed to several hereditary and breed-linked conditions.
+Understanding these helps you choose the right cover.

 Condition Likelihood Typical Treatment Cost Insurance Coverage Notes